anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 15. You will see a kernel appear, pick the spark interactive session you created and hit select

 #### 1c.
 What about switching notebooks?
-A spark interactive session can be attached to just one notebook at any point of time.
-To work a diffferent notebook,
+A spark interactive session can be attached to just one notebook at any point of time, by design.<br> To work on a diffferent notebook,
 1. In the left hand navigation bar, right click on the notboook with interactive session attached to it, and click on shut down kernel
 2. Then close the notebook
 3. You will see a dialog asking if you want to keep or terminate the session - select "keep session"